 Muscovado Sugar Uses

-The deep flavor of muscovado sugar is often applied in cake and cookies, sometimes in candies.
+The deep flavor of muscovado sugar is often applied in cakes and cookies, sometimes in candies.
 It pairs best with chocolate baked goods like brownies and cookies.
 Gingerbread and similar dark-flavored sweets are also a good match, and it makes a delicious caramelized ice cream.

 Muscovado makes a great sweetener for coffee and tea, or when sprinkled over the top of oatmeal and yogurt. has its effectiveness in savory dishes, too.
 Most common among these are barbecue sauce and marinades or glazes for meats.